usdot-jpo-ode/wzdx/README.md

 **Data Tables**
 - **road_events** - This table contains information about work zone events.
 The information describes where, when, and what activity is taking place along a road segment.
 This table is related to the road_event_feed_info table by the foreign key feed_info_id.
 For every record in the road_event_feed_info table there must exist one or more road_event records.
 - **road_events_feed_info** - This table contains information about road event datasets.
 For each record in the road_event_feed_info table there must exist one or more related records in the road_events table.
 The feed_info_id field acts as the foreign key in the road_event table.
+- **lane** - This is an optional table that identifies and describes individual lanes within the road events.
+This table is related to the road_events table by the foreign key road_event_id.
+For every record in the road_event table there may exist one or more record(s) in the lanes table.
+- **lane_restrictions** - This is an optional table that describes individual lane restrictions.
+This table is related to the lanes table by the foreign key lane_id.
+For every record in the lanes table there may exist one or more record(s) in the lane_restrictions table.
 - **Enumerated Types** - This section includes a table of enumerated data elements.
 - **Enumerated Type Definitions** - This section includes definitions for enumerated types including work zone status, status of Time and Location, and Road Restrictions.
 - **Metadata** - This section describes the contents of a static file with information about the quality and context of data in the data feed.